tetracorp/k240/docs/_posts/2022-05-23-file-formats.md

 K240 hard disk install script, written by Graeme Ing.
 Based on the _Heroquest 2:
 Legacy of Sorasil_ HD installer script by Kevin Dudley.
 It won't install unless you have at least 2,100,000 bytes free.
+The .info file is its icon, which launches it with the included Installer program.

 ### k240\_3:Installer

-Amiga hard disk Installer program v1.24 (1.9.92)
+Amiga hard disk Installer program v1.24 (1.9.92).

 ### k240\_3:checksum